 65% of salespeople who use social selling fill their pipeline, compared to 47% of reps who do not. source: blog.hubspot.com/sales/sales-statistics

-- found new B2B clients
+- Find new B2B clients

-- built new partnerships
+- Build new partnerships

-- got media coverage
+- Get media coverage

-- personal branding
+- Personal branding for business

 Those things are possible if you are consistent.
 Three ways to build relationships with business are: